ericlow/team-scripts/README.md

 # Team Scripts
-`Team Scripts` addresses the problem that many teams have, that sharing scripts can be problematic, from issues with moving bulk groups of scripts, to keeping them organized.
+`Team Scripts` addresses the problem that many teams have: sharing knowledge, and discovering what's available.

+#### Convenience
 You can run the scripts from anywhere on the command line.
 The installation puts the scripts on the PATH.

+Scripts on remote hosts can be managed

+#### Discoverability
 Tab complete lists the available commands

 The scripts are organized by namespace / team

-Scripts on remote hosts can be managed

 The naming scheme of scripts is important: